Zal0/gbdk_bugs/README.md

 # gbdk_bugs
-Some bugs I founf on the sdcc included with the latest version of gbdk
+Some bugs I found on the sdcc included with the latest version of gbdk